datanav/docs/configuration.rst

      "..": ".."
    }

-Note that when using properties that contain multiple environment variables cou cannot nest them inside each other, and the resulting property will always be a string.
+Note that when using properties that contain multiple environment variables you cannot nest them inside each other, and the resulting property will always be a string.

 You can combine environment variables and *secrets*, but they cannot be nested within each other.
 For secret variables